 Holy Roman Emperor Otto I, also called Otto the Great, built up Magdeburg to be an important city in the 10th century.
 During his lifetime, he granted the city the privilege of a “Free Imperial City”; that is, a self-ruling entity under the empire.
 The need for self-governance became especially pronounced when, during the Protestant Reformation, Magdeburg became predominantly Lutheran.
 The Catholic rulers refused to honor Otto’s policy and let their stronghold go, dug in their heels further, which disenfranchised the Protestant population.

 Past negotiations between the two warring religious factions were always short-lived, with no clear long-term resolution.
 The Thirty Years’ War had been raging for a dozen years, when Swedish King Adolphus Gustavus pledged his support to the northern Protestants, including those in Magdeburg.
 This allowed Protestant-majority territories to rebel against their Catholic rulers.
 Magdeburg was at a boiling point.
 It wasn’t long before tensions erupted, leading the Catholic rulers to allow the worst massacre of the conflict: the Sack of Magdeburg.
-In one day, 20,000 out of 25,000 never saw the spring of 1681.
+In one day, 20,000 out of 25,000 never saw the summer of 1681.

 Gertrud von le Fort’s “The Wedding of Magdeburg,” originally published in German in 1938, leads up to and includes that fateful day.